-This new edition provides a fully updated picture of both recent changes and ongoing developments under way, such as the growth in social wellbeing, community participation and enhanced auditing, to ensure the challenges still facing EIA and SIA evaluation are addressed as robustly as possible.
+This new edition provides a fully updated picture of both recent changes and ongoing development in process, such as the growth in social wellbeing, community participation and enhanced auditing.
+Finally, the challenges still facing EIA and SIA evaluation are addressed as robustly as possible.

 - Outlines the latest updates on how EIA and SIA outcome assessment systems are being incorporated

 - Highlights the surge in growth of community participation in EIA and gives valuable insights into the methods and techniques being used to successfully harness this phenomenon